-ing to the associated fracture generation (Fig. 15).
-Fractures of gen. 1 and gen. 2 trend between 90 and 120°, reaching a maximum (censored) length of 18 m (Fig. 15).
-Generation 3 resembles a Gaussian distribution around 80° with most fractures reaching lengths up to 2 m but also including lengths up to a maximum of 10 m.
-Generation 4 plots around a mode of 60° with lengths up to 3 m.
+- 400 only represents a small number of fractures in each domain, while gen. 5 is present in large numbers.
+Average values of fracture length and strike for the domains in the SW are presented in Table 3.
+To visualize the relationship between fracture strike and length, their values were plotted for each fracture and color-coded according to the associated fracture generation (Fig. 15).
+Fractures of gen. 1 and 2 trend between 90° and 120°, reaching a maximum (censored) length of 18 m (Fig. 15).
+Generation 3 resembles a Gauss distribution around 80° with most fractures - 405 reaching lengths up to 2 m, but also including lengths up to a maximum of 10 m.
+Generation 4 plots around a mode of 060° with lengths up to 3 m.
 Fractures associated with gen. 5 cover a wide range of strike directions.
 Fractures in SW2 resemble the distribution of SW1 with no obvious differences.
-Fracture-length-related distributions in SW3 (Fig. 15) show deviations from SW1 and SW2: the cluster with the longest fractures between 100 and 120° is dominated by gen. 1, while the respective clusters in SW1 and SW2 are interpreted as mostly gen. 2, coinciding with prior qualitative observations.
+Fracture length-related distributions in SW3 (Fig. 15) show deviations from SW1 and SW2: the cluster with the longest fractures between 100° and 120° is dominated by gen. 1, while the respective clusters in SW1 and SW2 are interpreted as mostly gen. 2, coinciding - 410 with prior qualitative observations.